Gavin1Johnson/Bluetooth-Firework-Controller/README.md

   After the circuit is built, The included Arduino code must be copied and pasted into the Arduino IDE, https://www.arduino.cc/en/software.
 To use a ESP-32 with Arduino IDE, you must click on " File ", then " Preferences ".
 Go to " Sketchbook Location: " here you will Copy and Past this link, " https://dl.espressif.com/dl/package_esp32_index.json " and click " OK ".
 Now go to " Tools ", then " Board: ", then " ESP32 Arduino " and select the board you are using.
-I am using the " TTGO T7 V1.3 mini ", but any esp-32 with Bluetooth should work to my knowledge.
+I am using the " HiLetgo ESP-WROMM-32 ", but any esp-32 with Bluetooth should work to my knowledge.
 Then you must download the " FWController-APP ".
 Here is a link to download the app, https://gallery.appinventor.mit.edu/?galleryid=07105df6-4db3-4b73-83b0-122944c37ee6.
 To download, follow the link and click on "Load App into MIT App Inventor".